koszegisamuel/eatTheFox/README.md

-# eatTheFox is a little tilebase pacman game made with JavaScript as a fun project for GreenFox Bootcamp
+# eatTheFox is a little tile based pacman game made with JavaScript as a fun project for GreenFox Bootcamp